pfbrowning/ng-radio/README.md

 ## Backlog
 * Chores
-  * Refactor module structure
-  * Pass bearer token via HTTP_INTERCEPTOR
   * Implement NGRX for state management throughout the app.
   * Log Page Views & Initial App load
+  * Pass bearer token via HTTP_INTERCEPTOR
   * Remove moment.js entirely.
 Replace with day.js if a third party lib is needed.
   * Migrate build from classic Azure DevOps to YAML build
   * Refactor the core site layout to use vertical flexbox rather than using a fixed-position div for the center content area